CristianBold4/LfN_project/README.md

 - change relu function to LSTM or other Gated Units in the Temporal Layers
 - change the architecture of the model (order and numbers of spatio/temporal/normalization layers)
 - change learning optimization: original use RMSprop, try with ADAM, AdaGrad
+- compare with a standard GCN (i.e., only normalization layers)

 # Available datasets
 - PeMSD{district}: we can select how many routes, how many sensors, which time window to include.
 Standard paper use 228 and 1026 stations (medium and large scale) randomly selected over the 39.000+ total sensor stations.
 Datas are aggregated into 5-minutes interval (288 data points per day) from 30-seconds data sample.
 They did experiments on 2012 workdays timeranges.
 We could make experiments and see how the number of sensor / features of sensors incide on the overall performance and time.
 (Model: STGCN).
 - MetrLA.h5: contains an array of shape [34272, 207], where 34272 is total number of time steps, and 207 is number of sensors.
-288 data points per day -> data are collected over 4 months (when ?).
+288 data points per day -> data are collected over 4 months (when: from 03/01/2012 @ 00:00 to 06/26/2017 @ 23:55 => total 119 days including non-working days).
+We could filter the dataset to include only workdays!